 This field uses the address mode in use in the SSPAN as determined by the mesh root when establishing the mesh tree.

+Insert the following sentence at the end of 6.2.7.3

+This field uses the address mode in use in the SSPAN as determined by the mesh root when establishing the mesh tree.